 We loved the Celica Hostel team.
 They were all super kind and nice and also very aware of the history of Metelkova.
 Even if you don’t want to stay in a cell – or have another arrangement – do pay them a visit.
 You are welcome in the hostel to enjoy its bar, with live music every Tuesday, or have breakfast every morning for just €4.
 If you do, check their availability in here!!

 Go to the Ljubljana Church

-Ljubljana’s main catholic church is very beautiful from the inside, but what we want you to pay attention to, is its door!
-Its images tell the history of Ljubljana through, obviously, the catholic point of view.
+Ljubljana’s main catholic church is very beautiful from the inside, but what we want you to pay attention to is its door!
+Its artwork tells the history of the city through the catholic point of view, obviously.
 Amongst the figures represented in there, there is the former Pope John Paul II, the first pope with Slav origin, as well as the priest Irenaeus Frederic Baraga, holding an image of a book with a native Indian from the USA.
 Baraga was a Slovenian missionary who lived for many years in North America and who actually wrote the story of Princess Pocahontas!

 We still don’t know why the Free Walking Tours are not part of many travellers to-do list.
 It’s a shame as it is a brilliant way to know better the history of the city.
 Every time we do it, we love it!

 The one in the Slovenian capital could not be different.
 It was about two hours walking in the morning around most of Ljuljana’s sightseeing.
 We learnt a great deal about the history and culture of a city.
 We cannot emphasize more how much we recommend doing the Free Walking Tour in the city, particularly if you only have one day in Ljubljana.
 You can learn a lot, in a very short time.

 The Free Walking tour of Ljubljana goes every day from the Prešeren Square at 11am.
 The guides have no salary and even though the name says free, you are expected to tip.